 How to clean your DIY Porch Potty

-You’ll need to clean your porch potty every day if you don’t want it to smell up everything.
+You’ll need to clean your diy dog potty patch potty every day if you don’t want it to smell up everything.
 Pick up and dispose of any poo right away – flushing it down the toilet can work very well.